 One way in which we are working to achieve that is through Marie Curie Institute’s Comprehensive Education Plan (SCEP ), a unique plan, refined annually, that defines a school’s targeted work to raise achievement for all of its students.
 These plans are the driving force behind the district’s Theory of Action in our district’s Strategic Plan.

-The purpose of this document is to provide a plain language summary of the Greater Amsterdam School District’s Code of Conduct to parents, students, school personnel and community members.
+The purpose of these documents is to provide a plain language summary of the Greater Amsterdam School District’s Code of Conduct to parents, students, school personnel and community members.
 This summary is a guide regarding students’ rights and responsibilities.